 Epistemology of Neuroimaging

 Philosophers have been skeptical of the use of neuroimaging technology to investigate the relationship between cognitive function and the brain (van Orden and Paap 1997; Klein 2010; Roskies 2010; Aktunc 2014).
-I have argued that, when the full range of data analysis techniques used with neuroimaging data are taken into consideration, the strength of the evidence generated by neuroimaging data is stronger than philosophers have appreciated (Wright forthcoming).
+I have argued that, when the full range of data analysis techniques used with neuroimaging data are taken into consideration, the strength of the evidence generated by neuroimaging data is stronger than philosophers have appreciated (Wright 2017).
 This argument both provides grounds for optimism with respect to the use of neuroimaging in cognitive neuroscience, and general insight into the role and importance of multiple data analysis techniques for the generation of scientific knowledge.

-Automated Database Curation
+Data Sharing and Automated Database Curation

 Database is novel tool used in cognitive neuroscience to perform meta-analyses of neuroimaging data.
 What’s novel about it is that data is entered into the database and curated automatically by an algorithm that searches neuroscience journals, extracts the relevant data points and labels the data.
 The automated procedure is important as it overcomes practical limitations to database development in cognitive neuroscience (Yarkoni et al 2009).
 However, automated curation raises interesting epistemic problems as curation is normally managed by a team of highly trained professional curators with field-relevant expertise (for example, see the IEDB curation manual